-Table 4.4: Smith-Waterman algorithm for local alignment with general gap costs too expensive to be paid.
+Although this starts to look intimidating, remember that this formula is still nothing else than Equation (4.1).
+General gap costs are useful, but the price in time complexity is usually too expensive to be paid.
 Fortunately, two special cases (but still more general than linear gap costs) allow more efficient algorithms: affine gap costs, to be discussed next, and concave gap costs, an advanced topic not considered in these notes.